aspittel/ga-react-tutorial/README.md

 After this excercise, copy and paste the code from SUBCOMPONENTS.jsx into your script tags.
 There are multiple correct ways to break the component into subcomponents, it will just be easier for us to all be on the same page going forwards.

 The syntax to include one React component within another is very similar to the way we call regular HTML tags -- for a HelloWorld component we would write <HelloWorld /> where we want it within the render method of the parent component.
+We can even use multiple instances of a subcomponent within a parent component.

 ## State and Props
 Even though our HTML code is now more modular and reusable, it still just renders the exact same view that our original HTML file did.
 In this section of the workshop we will start the process of making our components interactive.